renzoclaure/imdb-sentiment-mlops/README.md

 This project demonstrates a complete MLOps pipeline applied to a sentiment analysis model on TV show reviews using the `imdb_tvshows.csv` dataset.

 ---
+## Problem Description

+The goal of this project is to classify the sentiment of user reviews for TV shows as either positive or negative.
+The data consists of textual reviews labeled with sentiment, sourced from the IMDb dataset.
+This use case simulates a real-world production scenario, where a sentiment classification model must be:
+- Trained, evaluated, and registered with experiment tracking
+- Served via an API to respond to user input
+- Monitored over time to detect potential performance degradation or data drift
+- Orchestrated with scheduled workflows for automation

+By approaching the problem with a full MLOps pipeline, we aim to ensure robustness, scalability, and maintainability in a production-like setting.

 ## 🔧 Technologies Used